 Collector Assault Rifle (Available with included DLC)

-The Collector Assault Rifle falls into a similar bracket as the M-8 Avenger, and although it has a higher damage output this is offset by a lower fire rate and ammo capacity.
-Its low spread can help players who like to get up close and personal, but there are better assault rifle choices available.
+The Collector Assault Rifle falls into a similar bracket as the M-8 Avenger, and although it has a higher damage output the effectiveness of this is reduced by a lower fire rate and ammo capacity.
+Its low spread means it will suit those who like to get up close and personal, but there are better assault rifle choices available.

 M-15 Vindicator (Available from Act 1 Dossier: Archangel)